Tag: who needs smarts anyway

 The Only Ghost in Town are back with a new record: Pure Bliss is out October 29th on tape (duh) and digital.
 The first single “Inside My Head” is out everywhere and this Friday I’ll have the second for your enjoyment.
 It’s a chiller endeavor, with a bit of psych thrown in for good measure.
 I can’t wait for you to hear it, and Dan and I (mostly Dan) put together a nice treat for all pre-orders.
 More on that soon, but you can get a copy of Pure Bliss here.

 Announcements expected in September, October and November: Widower Baby We Were, The Ar-Kaics Ar-Kives Vol 1., Berwanger And the Star Invaders, Trevor Beld Jimenez I Like It Here, The Boys with the Perpetual Nervousness Songs from Another Life/Dead Calm, Lee Gull Burn’r + Burn’r II, It’s a King Thing‘s self-titled album and Danny Pound Old-Light Painting.
 I’m about of breath just typing all of that!
 It’s going to be as busy as it will be fruitful season.

 Before I sign off, I should mention that co-ed broke up.
-It’s a bummer as things seemed to be on a steady rise (positive word of mouth, a glowing review in Razorcake Magazine, lots of gigs booked and Thurston Moore even bought a tape), but sometimes it just isn’t meant to be.
-I will mourn the death of that collective’s exciting potential, but ultimately I’m glad we worked together and I think the ep will be one of those cool essential blips in punk music.
-Best of luck to all with their future endeavors, you’ll do amazing things and I think you’re lovely.
+It’s a bummer as things seemed to be on a steady rise (positive word of mouth, a glowing review in Razorcake Magazine, lots of gigs booked and Thurston Moore even bought a tape), but sometimes things just blow up.
+I think the ep will be one of those cool essential blips in punk music though, and best of luck to all with their future endeavors.